ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 There are also two, (I call it) magic-buttons.
 If you press:

-- OK + Sun Button you're able to trigger the power-on animation.<br>
+- OK + Sun Button, you're able to trigger the power-on animation.<br>
-  This is mainly for mounting validation, to ensure that you hit all LED guidance holes
+  This is mainly for mounting validation, to ensure that you hit all LED guidance holes.
-- OK + Clock Button will show you a firmware version sequence, which should show (as of writing) 200.<br>
+- OK + Clock Button, will show you a firmware version sequence, which should show (as of writing) 200.<br>
   Fully useless ATM ;-)